 Types of Data Pipelines

 Now that you have understood what is Data Pipeline and ETL.
-Lets’s read about different Data Pipelines.
-The four types of Data Pipelines are as follows:
+Lets’s read about different Pipelines.
+So What is Data Pipeline types, the list is follows:

 - Batch: Batch processing of data is leveraged when businesses want to move high volumes of data at regular intervals.
 Batch processing jobs will typically run on a fixed schedule (for example, every 24 hours), or in some cases, once the volume of data reaches a specific threshold.